Audit Quality Review

 Monitoring of all other statutory audits is delegated by the FRC to Recognised Supervisory Bodies under a series of Delegation Agreements.
 The overall objective of our work is to monitor and promote continuous improvements in audit quality in the UK.

 All UK audit firms that undertake PIE and large AIM/Lloyd’s Syndicate audits are subject to AQR inspections in respect of this audit work.
 The frequency of AQR inspections varies with larger firms inspected annually while other firms are generally inspected once every three years.
 In certain cases the inspection cycle can be extended to six years.
-Those entities included in AQR's inspection scope are as follows:
+LINK HERE: Entities included in AQR's inspection scope

 In selecting individual audits to inspect, we take account of a number of factors including the assessed risk in relation to the entity and particular priority sectors we wish to focus on.
 In respect of the FTSE 350, the Competition and Markets Authority has recommended that we inspect audit engagements on average every five years, with each individual engagement inspected at least every seven years.